presentator/presentator/README.md

 OAuth2 providers can be enabled from your _PocketBase Admin UI > Settings > Auth providers_ page (`http://127.0.0.1:8090/_/#/settings/auth-providers`).

 > [!NOTE]
-> By default Presentator users are required to have an email so providers that doesn't return an email will fail to authenticate.
+> By default Presentator users are required to have an email so providers that don't return an email will fail to authenticate.

 #### Increase allowed screens upload size